What are the admission requirements for transfer students?

 Gonzaga University has articulation agreements with Washington State Community and Technical Colleges and North Idaho College which grant students who earn the Associate of Arts-Direct Transfer Agreement (AA-DTA) or Associates of Sciences- Transfer (AS-T) degrees junior standing.

 The AA-DTA fulfills the core requirements for the College of Arts and Sciences.
 The University core is fulfilled, except for the following: college mathematics course above intermediate algebra, Introduction to Speech, and six courses in Philosophy and Religious Studies.

-Students pursuing degrees in Business, Engineering, or Education are advised to follow the AS-T degree guidelines, rather than the AA-DTA.
+Students pursuing degrees in Engineering are advised to follow the AS-T degree guidelines, rather than the AA-DTA.
 AS-T coursework is evaluated course-by-course; therefore, students are encouraged to contact the Transfer Counselor well before anticipated transfer for assistance with course selection.

 No, Gonzaga considers you a 'Freshman with Credit,' and you apply just like any other high school senior.
 Be sure to pay attention to the freshman deadlines and admission requirements.